North Texas Quilt Festival Winners List by Category

 An explanation about the North Texas Quilt Festival:

-In the spring 2017, several representatives from different north Texas guilds met with the intention to begin discussions and plans to hold an area-wide joint quilt show.
+In spring of 2017, several representatives from different north Texas guilds met with the intention to begin discussions and plans to hold an area-wide joint quilt show.
 Each guild has experienced problems with their current quilt shows – lower attendance, vendors not available, sites getting more expensive and getting enough volunteers to plan and run the shows.
 Our first task was to find a site for a show.
 Two of the representatives went to the Arlington Convention And Visitors Bureau to look at the facility and determine its feasibility.
 While there, it was mentioned that F&W had booked the Original Sewing and Quilt Expo at the Arlington Convention Center.
 We contacted the F&W and the discussion began about having a quilt show during their Expo.
-From the beginning it has been a very positive relationship!
+From the beginning, it has been a very positive relationship!
 They were excited to entertain the idea of a quilt show to enhance their expo and we were very excited to have our show linked with such a large event.

 Most importantly –